What is a Home Warranty and Do You Need It?

 To do this, make a list of all your appliances and systems.

-Check to see which systems and appliances are nearing their manufacturer’s warranty expiration date, getting old in age, or expensive to repair upfront.
+Check to see which systems and appliances are nearing their manufacturer’s warranty expiration date, getting old in age, or are expensive to repair upfront.

 Then compare that total cost with the annual fee of a home warranty plan, including the service call fee.